 Dry air can also pull moisture from the wood in the frame of a home, causing walls and door jambs to shift.
 This can make doors hard to open and close, and cause gaps between ceilings and walls.
 These gaps can also form in windows that are made entirely of wood.
 This lets in cold winter air, thereby increasing the cost of heating.
 Concrete walls and floors that have cracks should be fixed by Concrete Repair contractors.

 As the air in a home becomes more dry, it can start to damage not only the home, but the things in it.
-Wood furniture can start to bend and even crack.
+Wood furniture from Interior Concepts can start to bend and even crack.
 Musical instruments can lose their shape and their tune.
 Even paper items such as books and artwork can become brittle, warped and wrinkled.